 The commitment of early, Oregon wine growers and producers is not coincidental to the overall environmental movement in the state happening at the same time.
 Oregon attracted people who wanted to live in a place that reflected their values as stewards of the land.

 Oregon wine producers are driven by their desire to have their wine reflect a sense of place.
 This inherently requires that they be able to grow their grapes naturally – which is the key ingredient in making great wine that expresses the place it’s from.
 Winemaking in Oregon so often is about capturing the essence of the beauty and elegance of the state in a glass of wine.

-Today, Oregon boasts the greatest commitment to sustainable farming of any wine region in the U.S. Nearly half – 47% — of Oregon’s vineyards are farmed in a sustainable manner as certified by one of several independent organizations.
-This compares to only 12% of vineyards in California.
-Washington’s wine industry doesn’t track sustainably farmed acreage.
+Today, Oregon boasts the greatest commitment to sustainable farming of any wine region in the U.S. More than half of Oregon’s vineyards are farmed in a sustainable manner as certified by one of several independent organizations.

 Oregon’s wine industry inherited a relatively intact ecosystem when it began in the 1960s and has worked hard to maintain this high level of pristineness.
 Members of the industry were instrumental in the creating the Low Input Viticulture and Enology (LIVE) certification.
 Today, LIVE is the leader in certifying not only vineyards, but wineries as well.

 Oregon’s commitment to sustainable winegrowing is also a key factor in decisions on where to invest research funds.
 Many of those decisions have either led directly to alternative farming practices or have led to innovation in vineyard management techniques.